TRaSH-Guides/Guides/docs/Radarr/Radarr-collection-of-custom-formats.md

 ??? question "Original Language - [Click to show/hide]"

-    Recognize movies that includes the original language but not the german language.
+    Recognize movies that includes the original language but not the German language.

 ??? example "JSON - [Click to show/hide]"